Alice Mofflin: Biography

 Mofflin was born Alice Maude Burridge on 26 May 1878, in Blackwood, Victoria.
-Her father, Rev. William Burridge, an English born immigrant to Australia, was a Weslyan minister.
+Her father, Rev. William Burridge, an English born immigrant to Australia, was a Wesleyan minister.
 Her mother was Margaret Alice Burridge, née Neale, and also an English-born immigrant to Australia.
 Alice was their second-born child.
 After graduating from the Methodist Ladies' College in Kew, a suburb of Melbourne, she moved west to Western Australia to assist her father in his work.
 He served churches in Fremantle and Claremont.
 She married Horace Elgar Mofflin, a merchant and former mayor of Claremont, on 15 August 1906.
 In addition to raising his four children from his first marriage, Alice Mofflin had eight children with her husband.

 Beginning in 1910, Mofflin began charitable work to assist orphaned children through the Methodist church.
 She housed children in her own home, and raised funds for a Methodist Children's Home.
 In 1921, Mofflin became president of the Methodist women's auxiliary that would manage the home, which was opened on 14 October 1922 in Victoria Park.
 As president, Mifflin was responsible for general oversight of the facility, as well as fundraising for its operating expenses.
 She also assisted on occasion as the matron in charge of the children.
 In addition to her work at the Home for Children, Mofflin was a leader in the Sunday School movement and in Methodist church camp activities.
 She served as a camp mother for Easter programs at Glen Forrest camp for twenty years.